origindesign/origin-drop-8/README.md

 .lando.txt to .lando.yml
 ````
 Update .lando.yml config
-- Replace [jobcode] with the 3 letter Origin job code for the project, this will determine your lando sites local URL: https://[jobcode].lndo.site
+- Replace [jobcode] (lines 1 and 21) with the 3 letter Origin job code for the project, this will determine your lando sites local URL: https://[jobcode].lndo.site
 - Replace [pantheon-machine-name] with the Pantheon machine name for your site
 - Replace [pantheon-id] with the numeric Pantheon ID.
 This can be retrieved from the dashboard URL